VAS/animite/README.md

 It boasts fast, high precision seeking, natively variable (even on the fly) playback direction, speed and framerate.
 Please check out the demo for more information (coming soon).

-Typical CPU usage is about 60% lower when using Animite compared to a Flash video, and has the advantage of not depending on GPU acceleration.
+Typical CPU usage is about 60% lower when using Animite compared to a Flash video, and has the advantage of not depending on GPU acceleration, but leveraging it where available.
 It is especially targeted for, and tested on low-end machines.

 **IMPORTANT**: _Audio is **currently** not supported_.
 However, please know it's our #1 priority and are currently working on it.
 If you have an idea, or would like to contribute, please __FORK__ :)